My Health Diary |

 During my diving adventures to Egypt and French Polynesia (both in 2018), there were occasions, at some meal times, when I didn't want to eat.
 I put it down to the heat.
-However, all became clearer after arriving back home on 03-Jan-2019, from French Polynesia.
+However, all became clearer towards the end of January 2019.

-Tuesday: During the last week of January, I left work early on that afternoon to see my local doctor, as I was suffering from an excruciating pain in my stomach!
+Tuesday: On this day, I left work early that afternoon to see my local doctor, as I was suffering from an excruciating pain in my stomach!
 The doctor I saw thought it was trapped wind and suggested I drink plenty of water!

 Wednesday: I cannot recollect anything about this day!
 Even to this day of writing this diary (27-Jul-2019), I do not know what I did; it is a TOTAL blank!
 As far as my memory goes, that day just did not exist!
 Very strange how the mind and body works!